Living Justice by Thomas Massaro S.J.

 And what are my thoughts today after nearly ten years?

-I still think this is a very useful book.
+I still think this is a useful book.
 I remained still warmed by the ‘palpable human goodness’ here …

 I am, however, more and more concerned by a tendency in liberal Catholicism to skew things.
 That is, to downplay the Transcendent Supernatural Mystery of the Church in favour of simply an agenda of social reform.